sohum-25/Graph-Theory-Research/README.md

 ## Portfolio Construction

 Graphs are constructed with stocks as nodes and correlations as edges.
-For the higher correlation portfolio, nodes with correlations above a threshold (0.46) are connected, and for the lower correlation portfolio, nodes with correlations above a threshold (0.33) are connected.
+For the higher correlation portfolio, nodes with correlations below a threshold (0.46) are connected, and for the lower correlation portfolio, nodes with correlations below a threshold (0.33) are connected.

 ## Portfolio Performance